krennic999/MPI/readme.md

 ## Run

-* Run the 'example_denoise.ipynb' directly.
+* Run the "example_denoise.ipynb" directly.

-* For evaluation on full dataset, run 'eval_syn.py' or 'eval_real.py'
+* For evaluation on full dataset, run "eval_syn.py" or "eval_real.py"

 * Example in jupyter is tested on a Nvidia RTX 3090 GPU